FIRST LEGO League – Challenge

 - All dates are Saturdays except for February 5 which is a Sunday.

 - If your team is located very far away from any qualifier, we will work out an individual solution.

 Qualifying tournament registration

-- We will have a 3-week registration period, starting on Wednesday, November 17 at 8pm and ending on Wednesday, December 8 at 11pm.
+- We will have a registration period of one month, starting on November 17 and ending on December 17.

 Payment for tournament registration

 - The tournament registration fee is $150.
 This will cover all BC tournaments (i.e., there is no extra tournament fee if your team advances to the championship).

 - If your team registers and pays for a tournament and then has to cancel